ora600pl/statspack_scripts/README.md

 A set of scripts to help you with analyzing STATSPACK data.

-gen_statspack_reps.sh will generate a set of statspack reports for a give snap range and statspack_analyzer.py will generate some nice charts to visualize what was going on over a time withing those reports
+gen_statspack_reps.sh will generate a set of statspack reports for a given snap range and statspack_analyzer.py will generate some nice charts to visualize what was going on over a time withing those reports